|

 into the atmosphere instead of being trapped below the ice.

-this collection of bad build-up.
+of bad build-up.

 When the